Rotator Cuff Stabilty For The Shoulder Joint

-It is no breaking news that the rotator cuff muscles provide stability for the glenohumeral joint maintaining the position of the humerus within the shallow glenoid cavity.
-Different rotator cuff muscles will work at different ranges and positions, in order to achieve this stabilty.
+It is no breaking news that the rotator cuff muscles provide stability for the glenohumeral joint.
+This maintains the position of the humerus within the shallow glenoid cavity.
+Different rotator cuff muscles will work at different ranges and positions, in order to achieve this stability.
 Why is this important?
-Clinically when prescribing exercises to rehabilitate an individual with rotator cuff muscle pathology it is useful to know which is the best position to target that muscle in isolation.
+When prescribing exercises to rehabilitate an individual with rotator cuff muscle pathology, it is useful to know which is the best position to target that muscle in isolation.

-Other research comparing differences in the translation of the humerus within the glenoid between passive and active scapula plane abduction, have reported greater superior translation of the humerus with passive whilst in active movements it remains central.
-Thus emphasising the importance if rotator cuff motor control.
+Other research compared differences in the translation of the humerus within the glenoid.
+When compared between passive and active scapula plane abduction, there is a greater superior translation of the humerus in passive.
+Whereas in active movements, it remains central.
+Thus emphasising the importance of rotator cuff motor control.

 A person with shoulder laxity, altered biomechanics, rotator cuff pathology has a tendency to demonstrate more superior translation of the humerus leading to less subacromial space and hence impingement